mara-tudor/sorting-comparison/README.md

 Companion repository for the paper:
-**"An Experimental Comparison of Sorting Algorithms"** — West University Timișoara, Department of Computer Science, 2026.
+**"An Experimental Comparison of Sorting Algorithms"** — Mara Tudor, West University Timișoara, Department of Computer Science, 2026.

 ## Algorithms implemented